mathisdesaulty/OWASPFixIt/README.md

 Sensitive Data Exposure: Scenarios where sensitive data may be exposed.
 Insecure Deserialization: Examples using pickle and how to mitigate attacks.

-### Additional Notes

-- Make sure to replace the placeholder `yourusername` and `your-repo` in the GitHub clone command with your actual GitHub username and repository name.
-- You can also add more sections or modify existing ones based on your project's specifics or additional features you want to highlight.

-Feel free to reach out if you need any further modifications or additional information!